© Crown copyright 2021

 - engaging and explaining the mandatory requirement to wear a face covering including explaining who is exempt

-- displaying messages, signs and making announcements to encourage people to travel safely
+- displaying messages, signs and making announcements to encourage people to travel safely and observe social contact rules

 - using posters and announcements to remind travellers and passengers to wash their hands often and follow general hygiene advice, and how to dispose of face coverings safely